xiaotianzhang01/Efficient_Foundation_Model_Survey/README.md

 ![Screenshot](figs/example.png)

-## References
+## Citation

 ```
-@misc{xx,
+@article{xu2024a,
-    title = {A Survey of Resource-Efficient Large Foundation Models},
+    title = {A Survey of Resource-efficient LLM and Multimodal Foundation Models},
-    url = {XX},
     author = {Xu, Mengwei and Yin, Wangsong and Cai, Dongqi and Yi, Rongjie
     and Xu, Daliang and Wang, Qipeng and Wu, Bingyang and Zhao, Yihao and Yang, Chen
     and Wang, Shihe and Zhang, Qiyang and Lu, Zhenyan and Zhang, Li and Wang, Shangguang
     and Li, Yuanchun, and Liu Yunxin and Jin, Xin and Liu, Xuanzhe},
-    month = {Feb.},
+    journal={arXiv preprint arXiv:2401.08092},
     year = {2024}
 }
 ```